Global Youth Institute

 How to apply:

-Apply by completing the registration form below (make sure to email your resume and writing sample) by January 29th.
+Applications are closed for 2020.
+Apply by for 2021 in January, 2021.
 AITC-M and 4-H MB will then interview applicants and select two students to represent Manitoba at the GYI.
 Both students are required to research a global issue and write a five-page paper under the supervision of their teacher/mentor and submit the paper to the World Food Prize Foundation by July 1st.
 See the Student & Mentor Handbook for more information.

 At the GYI, each student will present a brief overview of their paper to a group of peers and experts.
 Selected students and teachers or mentors will be required to share their experience upon return with their high school, a sponsor and two other organizations.

-With financial support from Bayer Canada, Manitoba Canola Growers Association, Viterra and The Manitoba Cooperator.
+With financial support from Bayer Canada and Manitoba Canola Growers Association.